 Figure 9-ax2—HE Capabilities Information field format

-The PPE Thresholds Present field indicates if the PPE Thresholds field is present or not.
+The PPE (PHY Padding Extension) Thresholds Present field indicates if the PPE Thresholds field is present or not.
 A value of 1 in this field means that the PPE Thresholds field is present.
-A value of 0 in this field means that the PPE Thresholds field is not present because no packet extension is ever required for the STA transmitting this field(#1333).
+A value of 0 in this field means that the PPE Thresholds field is not present(#1333).

-The Fragmentation Support field indicates the level of HE fragmentation that is supported by a STA.
+The Fragmentation Support field indicates the level of HE fragmentation that is supported by a STA as a recipient.
 The encoding of this field is described in Table 9-ax13 (Fragmentation Support field encoding).

 Table 9-ax13— Fragmentation Support field encoding